 WHAT IS MBSR?

+Tampa General Hospital and the Integrative Medicine and Arts department offer MBSR, an initiative that supports self-care education and tools that participants can use for the rest of their lives.
 MBSR is an eight-week evidence-based program that offers intensive mindfulness training to assist people with stress, anxiety, depression and pain.
-Developed at the University of Massachusetts Medical Center in the 1970s by Professor Jon Kabat-Zinn, MBSR uses a combination of mind-fulness meditation, body awareness, yoga, and exploration of patterns of behavior, thinking, feeling and action.
+Developed at the University of Massachusetts Medical Center in the 1970s by Professor Jon Kabat-Zinn, MBSR uses a combination of mindfulness meditation, body awareness, yoga, and exploration of patterns of behavior, thinking, feeling and action.

 Each MBSR program is eight-weeks long and includes: